whitebeard10/RESTful-API-for-a-Bookstore-Management-System/README.md

   - Updating book details
   - Deleting a book
 - **Authentication**: Implements basic authentication to restrict access to certain endpoints.
-- **Documentation**: Includes Swagger/OpenAPI Specification for clear documentation of API endpoints and usage.
+- **Documentation**: Includes Swagger for clear documentation of API endpoints and usage.
 - **Testing**: Provides unit tests for the API endpoints to ensure functionality and handle edge cases and errors effectively.

 ## Technologies Used